shashwatmalot/PracticalMachineLearning/README.md

 3) An average of accuracy for the 25 samples is the estimated accuracy for that value of 'mtry' parameter.
 All the three values give us above 98% accuracy, but the best value for 'mtry' is 36 which gives ~99.9% accuracy.
 The top five variable in order of importance are: raw_timestamp_part_1, num_window, roll_belt, yaw_belt and pitch_belt.

-Plot1: variables per level vs bootstrap accuracy
+Plot1: variables per level vs bootstrap accuracy:
+(Available along with the code)

-Table1: Top five predicators
+Table1: Top five predicators:
+(Available along with the code)

 <h4>Analysis on testing set:</h4>
 The fitted model(with variables per level=36) is tried on the testing set to determine its out of sample accuracy.
 The out of sample accuracy I achieved was greater than 99.8%.
 This value was in line with the bootstrapping estimations.
 Since the above fitted model has a very good out of sample performance, I used the model on the final problem set.